The color green nestled between yellow and cyan on the visible spectrum, serves as an additive primary color in the RGB model, alongside blue and red.

 How to Create Warmer Shades of Green

-Green is, by default, a cool color.
-If you're looking to make a warmer green shade, try mixing in some red, orange, or yellow.
+Green is a cool color by default.
+To make a warmer green shade, try mixing in some red, orange, or yellow.

 How to Create Cooler Green Shades